 The student must provide evidence that demonstrates one of the following:

-- They were unable to perform on the external assessment at a level that accurately reflects their expected level of achievement in the study.
+- they were unable to perform on the external assessment at a level that accurately reflects their expected level of achievement in the study.

-- an independent health professional
+- a health professional

 - a social worker or member of the clergy.